Money and duty free for United Arab Emirates

 Most hotels will handle the exchange of foreign currency as well as many major banks.
 Many of the large shopping malls have bureaux de change.
 Recommended bureaux de change include UAE Exchange located at Dubai Mall and Marina Mall, both in Dubai, or Hamdan Street, Abu Dhabi.

 United Arab Emirates duty free

-The following items may be imported into the United Arab Emirates without incurring customs duty:
+The following items may be imported by visitors over 18 years old into the United Arab Emirates without incurring customs duty:

-If you are planning to carry medication into the country, check with your embassy in advance, as some common, over-the-counter medicines that are freely available elsewhere in the world are prohibited in the UAE.
-Penalties are severe - you could go to prison if you’re caught.
+If you are planning to carry medication into the country, check with the nearest UAE embassy in advance, as some common medicines may be prohibited in the UAE.